metagov/gateway/docs/development.rst

 * You are developing Metagov Core, or
 * You are testing or developing a Driver locally

-If you're ready to install Metagov on an Ubuntu server, head over to `Installing Metagov <../installation>`_ instead.
+If you're ready to deploy Metagov to a server, head over to :doc:`Installing Metagov <../installation>` instead.

 Run a local Django web server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^